nbrugger-tgm/factory-rally-server/client/docs/EventHandlingApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://game.host/v1";
-            // Configure API key authorization: Player-Access-Token
+            // Configure API key authorization: player-auth
             config.AddApiKey("pat", "YOUR_API_KEY");
             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
             // config.AddApiKeyPrefix("pat", "Bearer");

             var apiInstance = new EventHandlingApi(config);
             var gameId = 56;  // int |
-            var batch = true;  // bool? | If true you will get all past events at once (optional)  (default to false) var wait = true;  // bool? | If true the server will not responde until a event is added to the queue  Rrequires less traffic but might impacts the servers performance or cause timeouts at the client (optional)  (default to false)
+            var wait = true;  // bool | If true the server will not responde until a event is added to the queue  Rrequires less traffic but might impacts the servers performance or cause timeouts at the client (default to false) var batch = true;  // bool? | If true you will get all past events at once If false the list only contains the oldest unfetched event (optional)  (default to false)

             try
             {
                 // trace event
-                InlineResponse200 result = apiInstance.TraceEvent(gameId, batch, wait);
+                List<EventType> result = apiInstance.TraceEvent(gameId, wait, batch);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)